Colloidal Gelation with Non-Sticky Particles: Methods

 \paratitle{Determining gelation time} A robust criterion for gelation is crucial to accurately determine the gelation time $t_{\rm g}$.
 The experimental convention views the liquid-to-solid transition, typically characterized by oscillatory rheology\,\cite{ishida2011handbook}, as the gelation point.
 Inspired by the Maxwell criteria for stability\,\cite{maxwell1864calculation}, recent work, including both simulation\,\cite{li2022impact} and experiment\,\cite{tsurusawa2019direct}, correlates the evolution of clusters of isostatic particles (contact number $N \geq N_{\rm c}$) with colloidal gelation, and confirms the validity of such structural indicator by comparison with macroscopic rheology.

 In this work, we define the gelation time $t_{\rm g}$ as the time required for the isostaticity percolation.
-As \figrefp{fig1}{b} shows, we first extract all isostatic particles with $N \geq N_{\rm c}$ and then examine their connectivity.
+As \figrefp{fig1}{b} shows, we first extract all isostatic particles with $N \geq N_{\rm c}$ (Table.\,1 in \cite{santos2020granular}) and then examine their connectivity.
 Gelation is determined if there exist clusters percolating through periodic boundaries in all three directions ($x$, $y$, and $z$).
-Note that in the two models we study, the critical contact number $N_{\rm c}$ for isostaticity varies from $N_{\rm c}^{\rm att} = 6$ to $N_{\rm c}^{\rm adh} = 2$.
+Recent work correlates rigidity percolation with gelation boundary \cite{PhysRevLett.123.058001}.
+For adhesive systems, our method (isostatic percolation with $N_{\rm c}^{\rm adh} = 2$) gives the same result as rigidity percolation, since each pair constitutes a minimal rigid cluster.
+Yet this may not hold for attractive contacts with no tangential constraints, where 3D rigidity analysis is challenging \cite{tsurusawa2019direct} (and beyond the scope of this work).
+Therefore, we consistently apply the isostaticity method for attractive systems with $N_{\rm c}^{\rm att} = 6$.

 \paratitle{Voronoi analysis and NS-particle spacing} To measure the average spacing between NS particles $\delta$, we perform simulations of only NS particles at different volume fractions $\phi_{\rm NS}$.
 Upon Brownian relaxation, Voronoi analysis is performed and the spacing between each pair of particles $\delta_i$ is estimated as follow: